what are Indications for Dental Crowns ?

 There are several types of dental bridges, including:

 Similar to a traditional bridge, but supported by a crown on only one side.
-This option is ideal when there are adjacent teeth on just one side of the gap. - Maryland Dental Bridge
+This option is ideal when there are adjacent teeth on just one side of the gap, providing a solution for smaller gaps. - Maryland Dental Bridge

-Also known as a resin-bonded bridge, this type utilizes metal wings bonded to the backs of adjacent teeth for support, typically used for front teeth. - Implant-Supported Bridge
+Also known as a resin-bonded bridge, this type utilizes metal wings bonded to the backs of adjacent teeth for support.
+Typically used for front teeth, it offers a minimally invasive solution that preserves more natural tooth structure. - Implant-Supported Bridge

 Dental Inlays and Onlays